 The rivers are crystal-clear blue.
 You can tell how healthy the forests and habitats are.

 But, I also saw the damages the logging companies have done.
 Complete destruction of the forests and natural surroundings.
-The logging ships parked out in the sea and tugboats doing rounds and unloading logs, even at nights.
+The logging ships parked out in the sea and tugboats doing rounds and unloading logs, even at night.

 The locals call the loggers, pirates.

-Forestry authority: Stop Deforestation caused by Logging
+Forestry Authority: Stop Deforestation caused by Logging

 We drove past the Pinakin Roadside market, along the Buluminskey highway, to Kavieng Town.
 And two Toyota Lancruisers parked on the roadside, Men in Uniform.